haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 Turns out, when running any back-end server application, the app will not print its logs or statuses (or anything useful) in the browser console.
 The **browser console** only deals with **client side code**. **Server side logs** are handled by the back-end server console, which in this case, is your **IBM Cloud server**.

 You have two ways of retrieving the logs.
 The first way, the one that I don't like, is through IBM Cloud's web UI, where you can view your logs from there.
+Simply click on your program from your dashboard, and go to the 'Logs' tab.

-But IBM's browser-based UI is very slow and the retrieved logs are both hard to read and slow to load.
+In my opinion, IBM's browser-based UI is very slow and the retrieved logs are both hard to read and slow to load.

-The better way (in my opinion), is to use the following command in your Command Line Interface:
+**The better way** (in my opinion), is to use the following command locally:

 `cf logs --recent applicationName`

 with applicationName being whatever name you gave to your application (in the case of my program, it was demo-fntpr-2).
 To retrieve logs, I prefer using git bash instead of command prompt, because the font is both smaller and easier to read.

 ## 2.5 UNSOLVED ISSUES